 - Respite care gives family caregivers time off to recover and recharge.
 Benefits pay for up to five consecutive days at a nursing facility.

-- Continuous home care offers short-term 24/7 in-home nursing support.
+- Continuous home care offers short-term 24/7 nursing support at home.

-- Inpatient care is round-the-clock care in a Medicare-certified facility.
+- Inpatient care is round-the-clock care in a Medicare-approved facility.
 Patients return home if their symptoms stabilize.

 Hospice is a Medicare and VA benefit.
 It is also covered by many private health insurance plans.
 Coverage includes nurses, other caregivers, medicines, supplies, equipment and support, with no out-of-pocket expenses for the hospice diagnosis.